UltimaHoarder/UltimaScraper/Linux.md

 ## Install and update scraper using Git

-** This is not suggested for users who just want to use the scraper.
-Git is meant for devlopment purposes. **
+**WARNING: This method is not suggested for users who just want to use the scraper.
+Git is meant for devlopment purposes.**

 ### Installing git
 Make sure you have git installed